Soumyajyoti-Dey/Jyoti93/README.md

-- 👋 Hi, I’m @Jyoti93
+- 👋 Hi, I’m Soumyajyoti
-- 👀 I’m interested in medical image processing, machine learning and deep learning.
+- 👀 I’m interested in Medical Image processing, Machine Learning and Deep Learning, Mathematical Modeling.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with Research & Development organization
-- 📫 How to reach me ...

 <!---
 Jyoti93/Jyoti93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.